learnlatex/learnlatex.github.io/SETTINGS.md

 ## Default Return
-The `return` parameter form that texlive.net should use in the absence of a setting via `% !TeX` comments in the example.
+The `return` form parameter that TeXLive.net should use in the absence of a setting via `% !TeX` comments in the example.

 <span style="white-space:nowrap"><input name="ret" id="pdfjs" type="radio" onclick="rlSetReturn('pdfjs')"> <label for="pdfjs">PDF.js</label></span>